Table of contents

 11) If an error occurs while reading an SPK or other kernel file,

-the error will be diagnosed by a routine in the call tree
+the error is signaled by a routine in the call tree

 of this routine.